-The fair value of the positions in the external investment pool (Local Government Investment Pool) is the same as the value of the pool shares.
-As this pool is not SEC registered, regulatory oversight of the pool rests with the Virginia State Treasury.
-LGIP maintains a policy to operate in a manner consistent with SEC Rule 2a-7.
+The fair value of the positions in the external investment pools (Local Government Investment Pool and State Non-Arbitrage Pool) is the same as the value of the pool shares.
+As LGIP is not SEC registered, regulatory oversight of the pool rests with the Virginia State Treasury.
+LGIP and SNAP are amortized cost basis portfolios under the provisions of GASB Statement No. 79.
+There are no withdrawal limitations or restrictions imposed on participants.